monarchmoney/mint-export-extension/README.md

 ## Licensing Information
 This project is based on [chrome-extension-boilerplate-react-vite](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite) which is licensed under the MIT License (see `LICENSE`).
 Our modifications and additional code are licensed under the GNU General Public License (GPL), which is detailed in `LICENSE-GPL`.

+### Usage

+1. Install the extension (see above).
+2. Head to https://mint.intuit.com and log in to your Mint account.
+3. Click the extension button to get started.

+## FAQ

+### What does this do?
+This is a Chrome extension that lets you export all of your data from Mint, since [Intuit has announced that Mint “will go away”](https://support.creditkarma.com/s/article/Intuit-Mint-and-Credit-Karma).
+You could use this if you want to move to another an alternative, like Monarch Money, or if you simply want to preserve your data history.

+### Why use this tool?
+Can’t I export things manually?

+You *could* export things manually instead, but as users have moved from Mint to Monarch, we’ve seen a lot of quirks with Mint’s exports.
+This tool helps address some of these quirks:

+- **Export more than 10,000 transactions.** By default, when exporting transactions, Mint will only export the first 10,000 transactions (this isn’t always clear, you’ll just end up with missing transactions in your export and may not notice).
+You could filter your transactions and do several exports, but that’s tedious.
+This tool will issue as many requests as possible, and then merge the results into one final file that should have ***all*** your transactions (not just 10,000).
+- **Export all individual account balances.** When exporting historical account balances from Mint, you can only export one account at a time.
+This tool will loop through all the accounts you select, and export each one, saving you the manual work of doing that repetitively for each account.
+- **Export daily balances for your accounts.** When exporting historical account balances, Mint will only export the monthly balance (unless you filter to within a given month).
+This tool will loop through and export daily balances if you specify that option.

+### Is this free?
+Yes.

+### Is it secure?
+This tool does everything locally.
+Your data is not sent anywhere.
+It will re-use an API key from a local, logged in session to mint.intuit.com.
+It won’t store anything remotely or send data anywhere else.
+All data downloaded will be stored locally for you so you can decide what you do with it.

+### Can I use this without Monarch Money?
+Absolutely!
+This tool simply exports all your data and saves them locally.
+It doesn’t send anything to Monarch Money and it doesn’t require you to have a Monarch Money account.
+You could later import those files to Monarch Money or to any other tool, but you don’t have to.
+We'd recommend downloading your data before Mint goes away even if you don't know what tool you will use next.